 The enabling of the internet + art for the benefit of both worlds. (cultural & economical)

-Is an attempt at contemplating the possibilities of harmonising virtual technologies on the web + Using the language of the internet + game experiences for art to open the portal to the humanising of technologies, making technology culturally aware, social and adapted to humanistic nuances and spiralling economical agendas
+It is an attempt at contemplating the possibilities of harmonising virtual technologies on the web + Using the language of the internet + game experiences for art to open the portal to the humanising of technologies, making technology culturally aware, social and adapted to humanistic nuances and spiralling economical agendas

 The sum = translating the power of the internet in the service of art and vice versa.